mtlynch/mtlynch.io/content/posts/solo-developer-year-5/index.md

 Every year, when I write these blog posts, I ask myself whether I still love what I'm doing.

 2022 was a hard year &mdash; certainly my hardest since going off on my own.
-I wasn't miserable, but I didn't love it either.
+I wasn't miserable, but I can't say I _loved_ it.

 The things I enjoy doing most are programming and writing, and the past year gave me little time for either.
 I spent most of my time on TinyPilot scrambling to keep up with demand, filling in gaps as we grew, and putting out small fires.

-I spent most of my time putting out small fires

-Hardest year.
-No time for writing, little time for writing software.
+I grew as a manager.
+I learned more about hiring.

+I'm hopeful that this year was hard because I was doing a lot of things that will pay dividends over the next few years.

+I still prefer working for myself to working for an employer, and I plan to do it indefinitely.